woolimi/darkly/12_nsa/Resources/README.md

 ```

 ## Vulnerability
-None
+Like we just saw, HTTP request header can be manipulated.
+Make sure that if there is some critical logic with HTTP request header in server-side.

+For example, if you only allow user to enter in certain page A from certain page B, checking referrer is not good idea.

 ## How to Fix
 Nothing to fix.
-Just note that `referer` and `uger-agent` can be manipulated.
+Just note that `referer` and `user-agent` can be manipulated.

 ## Resouces
 (referer)[https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer]